vidstack/player/apps/site/app/docs/[lib]/player/components/providers/[3]hls-video/page.md

 {% code_snippet name="configure-hls" copy=true /%}

+## HLS Context

+The `hls` instance property contains additional data such as the loaded `hls.js` constructor and instance.
+It can be accessed like so:

+{% code_snippet name="hls-context" copy=true highlight="html:3-4|react:11-12"/%}

 ## HLS Engine

-If you need access to the `hls.js` instance, you can listen to the `$event:instance` event to be notified of when it's created (called before media is attached), and the `$event:destroying` event for when it will be destroyed.
+If you need access to the `hls.js` instance, you can also listen to the `$event:instance` event to be notified of when it's created (called before media is attached), and the `$event:destroying` event for when it will be destroyed.